There are now 2 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Business Administration (coursework)
+- enrolment inthe Master of Business Administration (coursework)

-the Graduate Certificate in Social Impact;
+or the Graduate Certificate in Social Impact.

-approval from the Faculty of Business only, which will be determined with regard to relevant documented professional work experience.
+or approval from The Business School only, which will be determined with regard to relevant documented professional work experience.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.